GendelfLugansk/grub2-themes/nachi-falls-4k/README.md

 ### Installation / update

-cd to this directory and run run `install.sh`
+cd to this directory and run `sudo install.sh`

 ### Additional info